tier2tickets/Knowledge-Base/content/integration/kaseya.rst

 ================================
 This guide will show you how to set up your new Helpdesk Buttons with Kaseya BMS.

-Accelo integration requires two main parts:
+Kaseya integration requires two main parts:

 :ref:`1) set up an unregistered user as a catchall account as a contact in your PSA <content/integration/kaseya:Unregistered User>`